 Legislators are disregarding scientific evidence and enacting legislation that codifies misinformation.
-The questions of the effects of abortion on women’s mental health and of fetal pain and fetal viability are three areas in which significant misinformation has been disseminated, and this misinformation has been used as the basis for new legislation limiting abortion.
+The questions of the effects of abortion on clients' mental health and of fetal pain and fetal viability are three areas in which significant misinformation has been disseminated, and this misinformation has been used as the basis for new legislation limiting abortion.
 The scientific evidence, however, does not support any of these restrictions.

 In addition, while the 1973 Roe v.
-Wade decision determined “viability” as a critical marker for finding a balance between the right of a woman to end an unwanted pregnancy and the interests of the state, there is no clear legal or medical definition of viability, leaving state legislatures free to define the term for themselves, without scientific evidence and with little uniformity between states.
+Wade decision determined “viability” as a critical marker for finding a balance between the right of a person to end an unwanted pregnancy and the interests of the state, there is no clear legal or medical definition of viability, leaving state legislatures free to define the term for themselves, without scientific evidence and with little uniformity between states.